Skip to main content

 Coursework

-In addition to academic coursework, all graduate students in the program must complete an 8-hour workshop in the Responsible Conduct of Research (RCR), to be completed by the end of the first year of study.
+In addition to academic coursework, all graduate students in the program must complete an eight-hour workshop in the Responsible Conduct of Research (RCR) to be completed by the end of the first year of study.
 Additionally, students are required to take an RCR refresher course after the fourth year of study.

-In accordance with the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences, all degree candidates must maintain an average equivalent to B or better to continue in the program.
+In accordance with the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences, all degree candidates must maintain a grade point average equivalent to 3.0 or better to continue in the program.
 Satisfactory progress is reviewed annually and students who fall below the grade minimum will ordinarily be given one term to improve their grades.

 Laboratory Rotations